 Part 4: Assessing Collateral

-Determining property value is one of the trickiest of mortgage qualifying guidelines and it is known as the property value assessment.
+Determining property value is one of the trickiest mortgage qualifying guidelines and it is known as the property value assessment.
 This is partly because the guidelines vary so greatly from program to program and lender to lender.
 When you are seeking a mortgage, whether you are seeking to purchase a new home or hope to refinance an existing one, there is always a property evaluation conducted by a home value estimator.

 1. Property Type